 Theology and education for ministry are not simply academic pursuits.
 They involve the entire person, not just the intellect.
-At St. Vladimir's, academic study is important, just as it is at any institution of higher learning.
+At St Vladimir's Seminary, academic study is important, just as it is at any institution of higher learning.
 But an Orthodox theological education is more than that.
 Indeed, there are several interrelated components to a theological education that are necessary to train future leaders and servants of the Church.
-Yet before these can even be identified, we must acknowledge a fundamental reality: there is no formula for what it takes to train a successful and faithful minister of the Church.
-Not all good pastors are brilliant academicians.
-Not all church leaders are great orators.
-Not all ministers are superb liturgical celebrants.
-Still, this does not mean that any of these skills can be dispensed with.
-Rather, they all play a complementary role in the cultivation of pastors, educators, and leaders in the Church, even if the degree to which these skills take root will vary considerably depending on the student.
+Yet before these can even be identified, we must acknowledge a fundamental reality: there is no formula for what it takes to train a successful and faithful minister of the Church....

 Clinical Pastoral Education through St. Vladimir’s Seminary consists of a minimum of 400 hours accredited by the Association for Clinical Pastoral Education, Inc., the gold standard in spiritual care and education.

 Georges Florovsky Library

 The mission of the Library at St. Vladimir’s Seminary is to serve the needs of the faculty and students of the seminary, and the worldwide scholarly community as well.
 It represents one of the major assets of the seminary as an institution of higher learning.
 Users are encouraged to consult the Library Guide for information about borrowing policies.